 Exploration Ground Systems

-CDSE member Jacobs is the operations support contractor for the NASA Exploration Ground Systems (EGS) program at Kennedy Space Center.
+CDSE member Amentum is the operations support contractor for the NASA Exploration Ground Systems (EGS) program at Kennedy Space Center.
 EGS manages systems and facilities necessary to build and operate rockets and spacecraft during assembly, transport, launch, and reentry.
 EGS is helping to build infrastructure that supports different spacecraft, such as both the SLS and Orion.

 The EGS program has also brought about the ability to make infrastructure available to both government and commercial clients.
 This approach contributes to affordability by distributing costs among multiple users.
 Jacobs’ work includes upgrading Launch Pad 39B, the crawler-transporters, the Vehicle Assembly Building (VAB), the Launch Control Center’s Young-Crippen Firing Room 1, the mobile launcher (ML), and more.